 We have off-balance sheet arrangements related to financial guarantees provided to the state, bank guarantees issued on behalf of third parties and trade receivables transferred to a factoring company.
-As of March 31, 2023, financial guarantees to the state were for an amount of \notin 13.1 million and guarantees issued on behalf of third parties were for an amount of \notin 0.9 million.
-In addition, as of March 31, 2023, we transferred \notin 32 million in trade receivables to a factoring company; however, we have not used this line of credit as of the date of this Quarterly Report.
+As of March 31, 2024, financial guarantees to the state were for an amount of $\in$ 15.5 million and guarantees issued on behalf of third parties were for an amount of $\in$ 2.6 million.
+In addition, as of March 31, 2024, we transferred $\in$ 62 million in trade receivables to a factoring company.